• Skip to primary navigation

 • Perfect for birthday parties.

-Gluten-Free Flour.
+• Gluten-Free Flour.
 I developed this recipe with Bob’s Red Mill 1:1 Gluten-Free Flour blend.
-This blend is easy to find and affordable.
+It gives the cake a nice tender crumb.
 If you use a different flour blend, you might experience different results.
 Look for a flour blend that contains xanthan or guar gum.
 Without these ingredients, the cake won’t rise as high.

-1. Check the bottom of the bowl for dry flour.
+3. Check the bottom of the bowl for dry flour.
 Gluten-free flour loves to cling to the bottom of a mixing bowl.
 Before pouring the batter into the prepared pans, take a spatula and scrape the bottom of the bowl.
 If you see streaks of flour, stir them into the batter.

 Gluten-Free Yellow Cake: FAQs